gmarko/william.com/README.md

 # My Personal Site

 This website is created with Angular 4 and Google Firebase.
-It is for showcasing all of my projects, tutorials, and extracurricular activities.
+It is for showcasing all of my projects, tutorials, and a book review forum.